filecoin-project/filecoin-docs/docs/reference/glossary.md

 Proof-of-Spacetime](window-proof-of-spacetime-windowpost) and [Winning
 Proof-of-Spacetime](winning-proof-of-spacetime-winningpost).

-## Quality-Adjusted Storage Power
+## Quality-adjusted storage power

-A storage deal offered by a [verified client](#verified-client) will be augmented by a multiplier.
+The storage power a [storage miner](#storage-miner) earns from a storage deal offered by a [verified client](#verified-client) will be augmented by a multiplier.
+Power totals that take into account this multiplier are termed _quality_adjusted_.

-## Retrieval Miner
+## Retrieval miner

 A _retrieval miner_ is a Filecoin actor that enters retrieval [deals](#deal) with clients, agreeing to supply a client with a